 The design, construction and operation of interstate natural gas pipelines, LNG terminals, including the Liquefaction Project, and other facilities, and the import and export of LNG and the purchase and transportation of natural gas, are highly regulated activities.
 Approvals of the FERC and DOE under Section 3 and Section 7 of the NGA, as well as several other material governmental and regulatory approvals and permits, including several under the CAA and the CWA, are required in order to construct and operate an LNG facility and an interstate natural gas pipeline and export LNG.
-Although the FERC has issued orders under Section 3 of the NGA authorizing the siting, construction and operation of the six Trains and related facilities and Section 7 of the NGA authorizing the construction and operation of the Creole Trail Pipeline, the FERC orders require us to comply with certain ongoing conditions and obtain certain additional approvals in conjunction with ongoing construction and operations of the Liquefaction Project and the operations of the Creole Trail Pipeline.
+Although the FERC has issued orders under Section 3 of the NGA authorizing the siting, construction and operation of the six Trains and related facilities and Section 7 of the NGA authorizing the construction and operations of the Creole Trail Pipeline, the FERC orders require us to comply with certain ongoing conditions and obtain certain additional approvals in conjunction with ongoing construction and operations of the Creole Trail Pipeline.
 We will be required to obtain similar approvals and permits with respect to any expansion or modification of our liquefaction and pipeline facilities.
 We cannot control the outcome of the regulatory review and approval processes.
-Certain of these governmental permits, approvals and authorizations are or may be subject to rehearing requests, appeals and other challenges.
+Certain of these governmental permits, approvals and other challenges.